glstrachan/neuralnetlib/README.md

 ## Introduction

-Neural networks are often perceived as complex and intimidating, especially for beginners, primarily due to the specialized terminology and the lack of straightforward explanations.
-This library aims to demystify neural networks by providing a user-friendly C++ library that simplifies the process of working with neural networks, requiring minimal understanding of their underlying mechanics.
+Neural networks are almost always obscured for beginners because of the terminology used and lack of simplistic explanations.

+This library aims to make a neural network library that is very easy to use natively in C++ and requires little to no understanding of the underlying mechanics of a neural network.

 ## Key Features